kateeggert/CSC120-FinalProject/cheatsheet.md

  - Sectumsempra
  - Stupefy

+ Other Commands:
+ - spell book (prints out spells)
+ - hint (prints out a diagram of the maze)
+ - end (ends game used for testing purposes)

 # LAYOUT DESCRIPTION

 The game is a  maze that leads to the Triwizard Cup.
 The maze can be accessed at any time by using the appropiate help command.